ghassanyounes/ghake/README.md

 # ghake
-Ghake is a C++ Program that writes makefiles for you.
+`ghake` is a C++ Program that writes makefiles for you.
 Based on the programming standards of my C++ programming class.

-Run "ghake help" for assistance concerning the command-line switches.
+Run `ghake help` for assistance concerning the command-line switches.

 ---